-What A Cosigner Is Responsible For
+What A Co-Signer Is Responsible For

-It’s important to be careful when it comes to who you agree to cosign for.
-Make sure the primary occupant you’re vouching for has the means to pay the mortgage, insurance and maintenance fees for their new home.
-You should also make sure you have enough income to cover the payments if your primary occupant defaults.
+If the primary borrower misses multiple payments, you can easily become responsible for 100% of the loan value.
+Before co-signing, you should make sure that the primary occupant you’re vouching for has the means to pay the mortgage, insurance and maintenance fees for their new home.
+You should also ensure you have enough income to cover the payments if the homeowner defaults.

 - Ask the primary occupant to give you online access to their mortgage statements.

 - Ask the lender to send you a notification immediately when the primary occupant misses a payment.

 - Set aside a monthly premium or two in your savings account in the event the primary occupant misses a payment.

 - Keep the lines of communication open with the primary occupant.
 Encourage them to be open and honest if they think they might miss a payment.

 Most importantly, you should only become a nonoccupant co-client for people whom you know are responsible.
 It’s best to never agree to co-sign on a loan for someone you just met or someone who might have a rocky financial situation.

 What Are The Benefits Of Having A Co-Signer On Your Mortgage?